close

 How much state pension will I receive?

 The amount of state pension you receive depends on the pension rights you have built up during your working life in the Netherlands.
 Each year that a person pays (health) insurance in the Netherlands they accrue two percent of the state pension benefit.
-People who do not work will also accrue the state pension rights.
+People who do not work will also accrue state pension rights.

 Maximum monthly state pension payments